 Whether you find yourself realizing that it's time to launch an online store or to add an ecommerce website to your current business, the goal is the same, to start selling online.

-If you already have products to sell, you might be considering eBay, Amazon, Etsy, or any other online selling marketplace.
+If you already have products to sell, you might be considering selling on Etsy, eBay, Amazon, or any other online selling marketplace.

 But how about starting up your own store?
 It's possible once you know the steps, and you'll have the benefits of keeping full control over your online brand.
 Plus, you won't be giving a cut of your sales to a third party!